wadeschulz/cellmaps_coembedding_experimental/docs/inputs.rst

 =======

 The tool takes as input path to directories containing embedding file (where it looks for files named ``image_emd.tsv`` or ``ppi_emd.tsv``) or paths to specific embedding files.
-It requires two embedding files in TSV format (in the future two or more embedding files will be supported).
+It requires two or more embedding files in TSV format.
 If directories are ro-crates it uses the json files to retrieve the metadata.

 -  ``embeddings files``